Volume Two

 "Looks like it~"

-Since the cooperation of the merfolk were needed to leave their island, Siren watched as a few of her subjects pulled the boat, carrying the guests away.
+Since the merfolk's cooperation was needed to leave the island, the Siren watched as a few of her subjects pulled the boat that carried the guests away.

-One of her subjects spoke up, concerned by their queen's distant gaze.
-Siren turned around and smiled.
+One of her subjects spoke up, concerned by the queen's distant gaze.
+The Siren turned around and smiled.

-"Ilya might be coming to make the barrier, so we gotta do some major cleaning up!"
+"Ilya might be coming to set up the barrier, so we gotta do some major cleaning!"

 """ Huh? … Huh!? """

-The word cleaning made the merfolk begin to whine.
-And then, their brains processed the beginning of the sentence.
+The word "cleaning" made the merfolk start to whine.
+Then their brains caught up with the rest of the sentence.

-In part due to the laid-back nature of the merfolk, they were quite willing to leave things a bit messy
+Thanks in part to the laid-back nature of the merfolk, they were quite willing to leave things a little messy.

-However, the overly diligent and cleanly Ilya would most likely to try to clean up the dirty beaches and houses.
+However, the overly diligent and tidy Ilya would most likely try to clean up the dirty beaches and houses.

-That would mean less Ilya had less time to spend with Siren.
+Which would mean less time for Ilya to spend with the Siren.

 One by one, the merfolk began cleaning up.
-Siren smiled wryly at the thought as she turned towards the sea.
+The Siren smiled wryly at the thought as she turned toward the sea.

-She was no longer able to see the small boat, and could only sense the merfolk she had sent returning to the island.
+She could no longer see the small boat, and could only sense the merfolk she had sent returning to the island.

-—I may not be able to promise it, but will try to come.
+—I cannot promise it, but I will try to come.

 The chaos had finally calmed down, seven days after it started.